needle-di/core/docs/concepts/binding.md

 * It is also a **singleton**: the first time a `FooService` is injected, a new instance is constructed, but it will reuse this instance whenever it needs to be injected again.

 > [!NOTE]
-> Since Needle DI uses native [ECMAScript TC39 decorators](https://github.com/tc39/proposal-decorators)
+> Since Needle DI uses native [ECMAScript decorators](https://github.com/tc39/proposal-decorators)
-> (which is currently in [stage 3](https://github.com/tc39/proposals#stage-3)), you will need to transpile your code in order to use it in a browser or in Node.JS.
+> (which are currently in [stage 3](https://github.com/tc39/proposals#stage-3)), you will need to transpile your code in
+> order to use it in a browser or in Node.js.
 >
 > All modern transpilers (including [TypeScript], [esbuild], [Webpack], [Babel]) do have support for stage 3 decorators.
 If you
 > don't want to depend on transpilation, you can bind your services [manually](#manual-binding) instead, without using